 I lived in Glastonbury in southwest England 1980-2008 and was prominent in community life there.

 I now live in West Penwith, in the far west of Cornwall, and also spend time in Greece, Sweden and Bethlehem, Palestine.

-Blessed with four grown up children and four grandchildren.
+Blessed with four grown up children and six grandchildren.